What is THCV (Tetrahydrocannabivarin) and what is its superpower?

 Strains with elevated levels of THCV are found in populations of cannabis plants from China, India, Nepal, Thailand, Afghanistan, and Pakistan, as well as southern and western Africa—the varieties that tend to fall in the "indica" category.
 If you're a Durban Poison devotee, you've probably felt the effects of THCV.
 The same thing goes if you've gotten your hands on less prevalent strains like Pineapple Purps (3:1 THC:THCV) or Doug’s Varin (6:7 THC:THCV).

 What cannabinoid lights your fire?
 Which ones do you want to know more about?
-Comment below!Posted: Sunday, January 28th, 10:20am 8 months ago
+Comment below!Posted: Sunday, January 28th, 10:20am a year ago

 Alana seeks to see cannabis from the perspective of politicians, advocates, entrepreneurs, and consumers.
 She got her start with a byline in the arts and culture section and crossed over into cannabis after using it medicinally.
 Current projects include investigations into cannabis and wellness; entrepreneurs of the Green Rush; cannabis for athletes; and the evolution of cannabis laws and culture in Canada.